William H. Gibson (educator): Louisville

 After the war, Gibson returned to Louisville where he returned to his former school, now organized under the Freedmen's Bureau.
-In 1869 he was a delegate to the colored National Convention in Washington, DC.
+In 1869 he was a delegate to the colored National Convention in Washington, D.C.
 In 1870 he became mail agent on the Knoxville branch of the Louisville & Nashville Railroad.
 After eight months he was transferred to the Lexington branch.
 On his second trip in the new post, he was attacked by the Ku Klux Klan in North Benson, Kentucky, between Frankfort and Lexington.
 His life was threatened and he was assigned a military guard.
 During this time he continued to teach until he resigned both positions in 1874 to become assistant cashier in the Freedmen's bank.
 He also received an appointment in the US Revenue Department as a gauger.
-In 1871, he was appointed a deputy of the United States Secret Service to secure witnesses in Frankfort, Kentucky of the murder of Strader Trumbo by members of the Ku Klux Klan.
+In 1871, he was appointed a deputy of the United States Secret Service to secure witnesses in Frankfort, Kentucky, of the murder of Strader Trumbo by members of the Ku Klux Klan.

 In the 1880s he was president of the Louisville Colored Musical Association.
 He was involved in freemasonry and taught Sunday Schools at Louisville Methodist Churches.
 He attended numerous state Republican Conventions and sought elected office several times, but was never successful.
 He was a co-founder of the United Brothers of Friendship based in Louisville in 1876 and served as its grand master.
 He was also a founder or leader of a number of Louisville culture organizations including the Mozart Society, the black YMCA, the Colored Orphans' Home, and the Louisville Colored Cemetery Company.
 He also was leader of the Quinn Chapel AME Church Choir for more than 35 years and occasionally composed songs for it and for other musical societies of which he was a part.
 He served several years as trustee of Wilberforce University.
 In 1883 he was elected president of the local Mutual Aid Association and served three years.
 In 1897 he wrote History of the United brothers of friendship and Sisters of the mysterious ten.

 Family and death

 In July 1882, he married Jennie Lewis of Louisville.
-Gibson died June 2, 1906 at his home at 1522 Lexington Street in Louisville, Kentucky.
+Gibson died June 2, 1906, at his home at 1522 Lexington Street in Louisville, Kentucky.
 His funeral was at Quinn Chapel.
 Gibson was buried in the Louisville Cemetery.